 Paros Beaches: Tips & Advice

-- Paros is circled by amazing beaches for all tastes: quiet, sandy beaches with sapphire water; breezy beaches with perfect windsurfing; picturesque beaches with dramatic landscapes; even a healing mud beach for a natural spa day.
+- Paros has amazing beaches for all tastes: quiet, sandy beaches with sapphire water; breezy beaches with perfect windsurfing; picturesque beaches with dramatic landscapes; even a healing mud beach for a natural spa day.
 Several beaches in Paros are fully organized with beach clubs, water sports centers, and sunbeds and umbrellas for rent, while many more are left completely natural.

 - Staying in Parikia or Naoussa (for the restaurants, shopping, and nightlife) and visiting the nearby beaches through the day is easy to do.
 Parikia is the main bus hub for the island with routes running several times a day to Naoussa, Paroasporos Beach, Aliki Beaches, Piso Livadi Beaches, Chrissi Akti Beach, Drios Beach, and more.
 Buses from Naoussa connect to Kolymbithres, Chrissi Akti Beach, Piso Livadi Beaches, and Drios Beach.
 At Naoussa’s Old Port there is a water taxi to 3 of the most popular beaches: Kolymbithres, Monastiri, and Laggeri.